TRU-PBADS/.github/.github/ISSUE_TEMPLATE/peer_review_milestone4.md

 Consider:
 - Does the README provide explicit step-by-step instructions?
 - Is it clear where the main pipeline scripts/functions are located?
-- Are instructions for database setup or indexing included?

 > _Your response:_